pleiszenburg/gravitation/docs/source/sysreq.rst

 Python Prerequisites
 --------------------

-- `CPython`_ 3.7 or later - likely part of your Linux distribution (consult its documentation for details)
+- `CPython`_ 3.9 or later - likely part of your Linux distribution (consult its documentation for details).
+Older versions are supported on a best-effort basis.
 - `PyCUDA`_
 - `PyTorch`_
 - `CuPy`_